VpsHub-07/Python-project-showcase-repo/README.md

 2)tip_calculator- This project Calculates tips based on amount and number of people.
 Learnt basic data types and how to manipulate strings.

 3)rock_paper_scissor- Made a simple game while grasping basic fundamentals of is-else statement

+4)random_password_generator= This project generates password based on users choice.
+Learnt randomisation and loops.